Alejandra García (pole vaulter)

 Alejandra García Flood (born June 13, 1973) is an Argentine pole vaulter.

 Career

 Her personal best jump is 4.43 metres, which she achieved in April 2004 in Santa Fe.
 This is the current Argentine record, and was a South American record until 2005.
 She is a former high jumper, winning silver at the 1993 South American Championships.
-In 2000 and 2010 she won the Konex Award Merit Diploma as one of the five best Atletes from each decade in Argentina.
+In 2000 and 2010 she won the Konex Award Merit Diploma as one of the five best athletes from each decade in Argentina.